geek-kb/k8s_security/docs/attack_vectors/privileged_container_escape.md

 ---
 sidebar_position: 8
-title: "Container Escape Guide"
+title: "Container Escape"
-description: "Step-by-step guide on breaking out of a container and gaining control over the host system."
+description: "How an attacker can break out of a container and gain control over the host system in Kubernetes."
 ---

-# Container Escape Guide
+# Container Escape

 This guide provides a detailed walkthrough of escaping from a container to gain full control over the host system.
 The process involves entering the host's namespaces and modifying critical system files.